Forcing the $\Pi^1_3$-Reduction Property and a Failure of $\Pi^1_3$-Uniformization

 We proceed with an informal discussion of the main ideas of the proof.
 We focus on reducing one fixed, arbitrary pair $A_m$ and $A_k$ of $\Pi^1_3$-sets.
 The arguments will be uniform, so that reducing every pair of $\Pi^1_3$-sets will follow immediately.

 The ansatz is to use the two definable sequences of Suslin trees $\vec{S}^1$ and $\vec{S}^2$ for coding and a bookkeeping function $F$ which lists all possible reals in our iteration.
-We use a finite support iteration over $W$ of length $\omega_1$.
+We use an iterated forcing construction over $W$ of length $\omega_1$.
 At stages $\beta$, where $F(\beta)$ is (the name of) a real number $x$, we decide whether to code $x$ into the $\vec{S}^1$-sequence or the $\vec{S^2}$-sequence.
-Coding here means that we write the characteristic function of $x$ into an $\omega$-block of elements of $\vec{S}^i$, $i \in \{1,2\}$ in a way such that the statement \ldq $x$ is coded into $\vec{S}$\rdq\, is a $\Sigma^1_3(x,i)$-statement and hence a $\Sigma^1_3(x)$-statement.
+Coding here means that we write the characteristic function of $x$ into $\aleph_1$-many $\omega$-blocks of elements of $\vec{S}^i$, $i \in \{1,2\}$ in a way such that the statement \ldq $x$ is coded into $\vec{S}^i$\rdq\, is a $\Sigma^1_3(x,i)$-statement and hence a $\Sigma^1_3(x)$-statement.
 We will see later that the definition of iterations of our coding forcing will only depend on the set of reals which are coded, and that the set of our coding forcings is closed under products.
 Our goal is that eventually, after $\omega_1$ stages of our iteration, the resulting universe satisfies

-This dichotomy has to be strengthened to produce the desired reducing sets for $A_m$ and $A_k$ as follows: We shall aim for a universe in which the set of reals of $A_m \cup A_k$ which are \emph{not} coded somewhere into $\vec{S^1}$, will be equivalent to the set of elements which are coded somewhere into $\vec{S^2}$, and shall form our reducing set $D^1_{m,k}$ which should be a subset of $A_k$.
+This dichotomy has to be strengthened to produce the desired reducing sets for $A_m$ and $A_k$ as follows: We shall aim for a universe in which the set of reals of $A_m \cup A_k$ which are \emph{not} coded into $\vec{S^1}$, will be a subset of $A_m$, and the set of reals which are not coded into $\vec{S}^2$ will be a subset of $A_k$.
 Assuming we can pull this off, we obtain the following equality